+By using a simple random sampling method, five towns of the woreda were selected from the 22 listed below West Shewa zone woredas towns.
+Then, a clustersampling technique was employed to select welders from the selected five woreda towns used as study participants.
 The sample size (n) was determined by using the single population proportion formula.
-Since there was no evidence within the same study area to estimate the minimum sample size, the P-value was taken as P = 0.5 proportion of the population with VI, 5% margin of error, 95% confidence level, and 10% non-response rates were considered to calculate the sample size.
-Thus, the total sample size became 424 welders.
+Since there was no evidence within a similar study to estimate the minimum sample size, the P-value was taken as P = 0.5, the proportion of the population with VI, 5% margin of error, 95% confidence level, and 10% non-response rate were considered to calculate the sample size.